-This Agreement will be known as the University of New South Wales (Professional Staff) Enterprise Agreement 2015 ("Agreement").
+This Agreement will be known as the UNSW Australia (Professional Staff) Enterprise Agreement 2015 ("Agreement").

 3.0 DEFINITIONS AND REFERENCES

 3.1 References to Office Holders

 In this Agreement a reference to a particular officer, or to the holder of a particular office, includes a reference to the person for the time being occupying or acting in the office concerned or to a nominee of the office holder.